qurbat/blocked-hosts/README.md

 4. **List from [How India Censors the Web](https://github.com/kush789/How-India-Censors-The-Web-Data/blob/master/potentially_blocked_unique_hostnames.txt)**

-The processes used for extracting first level domains were not ideal and a small portion of hostnames were omitted from the compiled list as a result.
+The method used for extracting first level domains was not ideal, due to which a small portion of hostnames were omitted from the compiled test list.

 ### Results